G.S. Iraklis Thessaloniki (men's basketball): History

-Recent history (2005-present)

 In 2006, Iraklis was relegated to the Greek A2 Basket League, after finishing 13th in the first-tier Greek League.
-In 2010, after four seasons in the second-tier level Greek League, the team was promoted back up to the top-tier Greek Basket League.
-After one season in the Greek top-tier level, Iraklis was again relegated down to the A2, with two matches left in the season.
-At the end of the season, Iraklis chose to play in the third-tier level of Greek basketball, the Greek B Basket League, in order to clear its debts.
-The club was promoted to the Greek A2 Basket League in 2013, after finishing 2nd in its group, and after Peristeri failed to receive financial clearance to participate in the league.
+In 2010, after four seasons in the second-tier level A2 National Division, the team was promoted back up to the top-tier Greek League.
+After one season in the Greek top-tier level, Iraklis was again relegated down to the A2 National Division, with two matches left in the season.
+At the end of the season, Iraklis chose to play in the third-tier level of Greek basketball, the B National Division, in order to clear its debts.
+The club was promoted to the A2 National Division in 2013, after finishing 2nd in its group, and after Peristeri failed to receive financial clearance to participate in the league.

-In the 2018–19 season, Iraklis won the promotion playoffs of the Greek A2 League, and was promoted up to the top level Greek Basket League, for the first time in 8 years.
-During the 2019–20 season, Iraklis is taking part in the Greek Basket League organized by the Hellenic Basketball Federation.
+In the 2018–19 season, Iraklis won the promotion playoffs of the Greek A2 League, and was promoted up to the top level Greek League, for the first time in 8 years.
+During the 2019–20 season, Iraklis is taking part in the Greek League organized by the Hellenic Basketball Federation.
 The season started in October 2019 and was scheduled to end in June 2020.
 However, due to the coronavirus pandemic, the championship was terminated earlier.
 Iraklis took the 7th place with 29 points, having 9 wins and 11 losses in a total of 20 games.
 In the 2020–21 season, Iraklis returned to European competitions, taking part in the qualifying round of the Basketball Champions League and later on in the 2020–21 FIBA Europe Cup where the club reached the Top16 round having 3 wins and 1 loss.
 In the 2020–21 season Iraklis took the 10th place with 29 points, having 7 wins and 15 losses in a total of 22 games.